Itoka-DAO/itoka-music-nft-standard/README.md

 ## How to get each NFT information and metadata?

-`getTokenInfo:(nat)` and `getAllTokens: ()` are public query APIa and return basic NFT metadata including encrypted audio data, owner, minting timestamp, etc.
+`getTokenInfo:(nat)` and `getAllTokens: ()` are public query APIs and return basic NFT metadata including encrypted audio data, owner, minting timestamp, etc.

 `getTokenAudioTotalStreamingAmount: (nat) ` returns the underlying token total streaming counts including preview, compressed and raw.